kuzi-moto/PowerShell-Scripts/README.md

 # PowerShell

-Collection of miscellaneous scripts and notes I create.
+Just a repository of random PowerShell scripts and bits I create.

+## Scripts

+* [Excel-to-PDF](Excel-to-PDF/README.md) - Merges multiple Excel files into a single PDF.